 - Growing local demand is currently satisfied by imported material (e.g. Tesla's Gigafactory is located ~250km from Jindalee's Clayton North Project) with the Silver Peak mine owned by Albermarle Corporation (NYSE: ALB) the only operating production facility in the US. - The US is politically stable, with excellent infrastructure and a skilled labour force.
-Nevada is ranked 3rd best jurisdiction in the world for mining (2017 Fraser Institute Investment Attractiveness Survey). - Lithium is one of 23 commodities in the 2017 'Critical Mineral Resources of the US' report by the United States Geological Survey. - Executive Order 'Federal Strategy to Ensure Secure and Reliable Supplies of Critical Minerals' signed by President Trump on 20 December 2017. - 100% owned tenure, with no royalty overhang (unlike many other US lithium projects).
+Nevada is ranked 3rd best jurisdiction in the world for mining (2017 Fraser Institute Investment Attractiveness Survey). - Lithium is one of 23 commodities in the 2017 'Critical Mineral Resources of the US' report by the United States Geological Survey. - Executive Order 'Federal Strategy to Ensure Secure and Reliable Supplies of Critical Minerals' signed by President Trump on 20 December 2017 makes the development of lithium projects in the U.S.A. a focus and priority for Federal agencies. - 100% owned tenure, with no royalty overhang